 Since our founding in 1988 by a team of physicians, we have been a development stage company engaged primarily in developing and testing the Delcath system for the treatment of liver cancer.
 A substantial portion of our historical expenses have been for the development of our medical device and the clinical trials of our product, and the pursuit of patents worldwide, as described in Item 1 under "Patents, Trade Secrets and Proprietary Rights."
 We expect to continue to incur significant losses from costs for product development, clinical studies, securing patents, regulatory activities, manufacturing and establishment of a sales and marketing organization without any significant revenues.
 A detailed description of the cash used to fund historical operations is in the financial statements and the notes thereto.
 Without an FDA-approved product and commercial sales, we will continue to be dependent upon existing cash and the sale of equity or debt to fund future activities.
-While the amount of future net losses and time required to reach profitability are uncertain, our ability to generate significant revenue and become profitable will depend on our success in commercializing our device.
+While the amount of future net losses and time required to reach profitablity are uncertain, our ability to generate significant revenue and become profitable will depend on our success in commercializing our device.

 During 2001, Delcath initiated the clinical trial of the system for isolated liver perfusion using the chemotherapeutic agent, melphalan.
 The Phase I trial at the National Cancer Institute marked an expansion in the potential labeled usage beyond doxorubicin, the chemotherapeutic agent used in our initial clinical trials.
-Enrollment of new patients in the Phase I trial was completed in 2003 and following the 2004 presentation and adoption of a Phase II clinical trial protocol, patients are being enrolled and treated.
+Enrollment of new patients in the Phase I trial was completed in 2003.